Get Started with a Free Water Consultation

 What Are DIY Water Testing Kits?

-A drinking-water test kit is an at-home option for finding information to address some of your water quality questions.
-They usually include test strips or other tools for gathering and checking your water sample.
+A drinking water test kit is an at-home option for finding water quality information.
+These kits usually include test strips or other tools for gathering and checking your water sample.

-There are a number of choices when it comes to DIY water testing kits; each typically specializes in detecting a few common contaminants in your home’s water.
-You might have seen a variety of water-quality test kits in stores, and while these options range in price based on what they test for and the number of impurities they can identify, you can expect to pay anywhere from about $10 to $40 for one.
+There are a number of choices when it comes to DIY kits; each typically specializes in detecting a few common contaminants in your home’s water.
+You might have seen a variety of water quality test kits in stores, and while these options range in price based on what they test for and the number of impurities they can identify, you can expect to pay anywhere from about $10 to $40 (tests for some specific issues can range notably higher).

 What Does a Water Test Kit Look For?